NEWS

 My recommendation on titling and dating photographs is:

-title; image /negative year; print year; edition number*; signature [+/- artist stamp]
+title, image /negative or digital file year, print year, edition number*, signature [+/- artist stamp]

 or